-Before we jump into things you can do to increase your home value, it’s important to note that most investments will not recoup 100% of their cost.
-But you’re not just spending money to spend money.
-A remodel or renovation may not always generate a positive return on investment, but they may reverse a negative buying incentive.
+It’s important to note that most investments will not recoup 100% of their cost.
+Still, that’s no reason to shy away from the project.
+A remodel or renovation may not always generate a positive return on investment, but it may reverse a negative buying incentive.

 That said, small touches is a relative phrase.
 In terms of home improvements, we consider any investment under $15,000 a “small touch.”
 Many of these improvements can recoup a large percentage of their cost when you sell the house.

-You may be surprised to learn that the number one most cost-efficient project according to Remodeling.net is a garage door replacement.
-Upgrading your garage door with new paint and thermal insulation costs an average of $3,907 but generates an average resale value of $3,663, recouping 93.8% of the cost.
+Another cost-efficient project is a garage door replacement, according to Remodeling.net.2 Upgrading your garage door with new paint and thermal insulation costs an average of $3,907 but generates an average resale value of $3,663, recouping 93.8% of the cost.

-The second most cost-efficient project according to Remodeling.net is another oddly specific one.
-Removing vinyl siding and replacing it with an adhered manufactured stone veneer recoups 92.1% of the cost.
-It won’t work on every house, but the $10,000 project generates an average of $9,571 in resale value.
+If your house has vinyl siding, replacing it with an adhered manufactured stone veneer recoups 92.1% of the cost.2 It won’t work on every house, but the $10,000 project generates an average of $9,571 in resale value.

-Real estate agents often talk about curb appeal because first impressions may have a big impact on the sales value of your home, especially in a seller’s market.
+Real estate agents often talk about curb appeal because first impressions have a big impact on the sales value of your home, especially in a seller’s market.
 After all, the first thing a buyer sees is the outside of the house.
-If it looks a little worn, that first impression might stick with a buyer throughout a viewing and motivate them to make a lower offer.
-If the house looks amazing, buyers may feel the pressure to offer more to beat out other potential buyers.
+If it looks a little worn, that first impression might stick with a buyer during a home tour and motivate them to make a lower offer.
+If the house is in solid condition, buyers may feel the pressure to offer more to beat out other potential buyers.
 It can also increase the value to home appraisers.

 If your home hasn’t been painted in a while, you should invest in a paint job, but you don’t have to hire professionals.
 If you have the time, a DIY paint job on your house is much less expensive and can have the same positive impact.

-Simple changes like switching from brass doorknobs and locks to brushed nickel or swapping out yellow incandescent bulbs for bright LED lights can make an impression on buyers.
-Making small finishing touches on faucets, knobs, and other fixtures around your home are low cost upgrades that can increase the value of your home to buyers.
+Simple changes like switching from brass doorknobs and locks to brushed nickel ones, or swapping out yellow incandescent bulbs for bright LED lights can make a good impression.
+These small finishing touches are low cost upgrades that can have a big impact on buyers.

 Just as homebuyers want smarter homes, they also want more eco-friendly ones.
 Energy efficient homes not only help the environment, but they cut down on utility bills too.